Open Resource Discovery

 - AI grounding & training

-- Generic channel to describe and discover system capabilities between providers and consumers
+- Generic channel to describe, discover and exchange system capabilities between providers and consumers (even across vendors)

 Goals